-EPRI and AEP Select Seven Startups for Initial IlluminationLAB Demonstration Projects
+EPRI & AEP select 7 Startups for IlluminationLAB Demo

 Seven electric industry startup companies have been selected from a field of 112 applicants to work with the Electric Power Research Institute (EPRI), American Electric Power (AEP), and other utilities to test their concepts for deployment readiness.